Melissa Conrad Stöppler, MD

 What happens to muscles as we age?

-Muscle mass decreases as we age.
+As many of us have already noticed, muscle mass decreases as we age.
 Beginning in the fourth decade of life, adults lose 3%-5% of muscle mass per decade, and the decline increases to 1%-2% per year after age 50.
-Muscle keeps us strong, it burns calories and helps us maintain our weight, and it contributes to balance and bone strength.
+Muscle keeps us strong, it burns calories and helps us maintain our weight, and it is also an essential contributor to our balance and bone strength.
 Without it, we can lose our independence and our mobility.

 Is it ever too late to build muscle?